-The rambling thoughts of a middle-aged Windows fanboy.
+The rambling thoughts of a long-term Windows guy who’s hungry for a desktop refresh.

 Where to start?

-In the movie, City of Angels, Nicolas Cage’s character, an angel, asks a little girl who has just died what she liked most about this life.
-Her answer, pajamas.
+In the movie City of Angels, Nicolas Cage’s character, an angel, asks a little girl who has just died what she liked most about this life.
+Her answer was `Pajamas’.

 Ah, yes.
 Pajamas!
 Personal, dependable, comfortable, warm, and synonymous with being at home.